codex-storage/nim-codex/README.md

 The following options are available:

+     --config-file          Loads the configuration from a TOML file [=none].
      --log-level            Sets the log level [=INFO].
      --metrics              Enable the metrics server [=false].
      --metrics-address      Listening address of the metrics server [=127.0.0.1].